 What this means

 This exploration helps us to better understand the experience of living with a SWHSI and will help us target future research into tackling the areas that impact patients the most.
+This may include targeting new treatments or services to improve areas that cause the biggest negative impacts on quality of life.

 Abstract